 - Think creatively about how to use sound in your productions

 That rounds up some of our favourite creative techniques for using sound in film.
-Want to learn more about filmmaking?
+Want to learn more about filmmaking, VFX and video editing?
 Check out the FXhome YouTube channel here.